ardagnir/pterosaur/README.md

 ##Troubleshooting
 Pterosaur should "just work", but if it doesn't:
 1. Make sure you are running master.
 It is the stable version.
-2. Make sure you have `:set fullvim` in pentadactyl and have eventloop.vim installed.
+2. Make sure you have `:set fullvim` in pentadactyl and have shadowvim installed.
 3. Run `:!vim --version | grep server` from INSIDE pentadactyl.
 Make sure it shows +clientserver.
-4. Run firefox from the a terminal and type `:set pterosaurdebug` into pentadactyl.
+4. Run firefox from a terminal and type `:set pterosaurdebug` into pentadactyl.
 This will display the background vim process in the terminal window.
-5. Run vim --serverlist.
+5. Run `vim --serverlist`.
 If you have vim running but you don't see a server starting with `PTEROSAUR_`, your vim's +clientserver probably isn't working.
-If you're on a mac, you probably need xQuartz.
+If you're on a mac, you probably need XQuartz.
 6. If there's still a problem, create an issue.

 ##License